epomatti/azure-ml/README.md

 Copy the template `.auto.tfvars` configuration file:

+> [!IMPORTANT]
-> 💡 A public workspace has some [limitations](#issues-and-limitations) when connecting to private resources, which need extra configuration when using private datastores.
+> A public workspace has some [limitations](#issues-and-limitations) when connecting to private resources, which need extra configuration when using private datastores.

 ```sh
 cp config/template.tfvars .auto.tfvars